-Non-slip footwear is important for both the person and the carer.
+Non-slip footwear is important for both the person and you.

 - " Take small steps.
 Walk slowly.
-Do not rush. - " If possible, walk alongside the person rather than in front of or behind them. - " If the person's body has been made weak by a stroke or injury, walk on the person's weaker side.
+Do not rush. - " If possible, walk alongside the person rather than in front of or behind them.

+- " If the person's body has been made weak by a stroke or injury, walk on the person's weaker side. - " Talk with the person about what is best for them.